-I look at various primary and secondary documents, including vital statistics, Hudson Bay Company records, Metis lists, Indian Affairs Treaty Annuity Paylists, Metis Scrip Records, Petitions, Govt.
-Correspondence, Enfranchisement, Treaty Discharges etc. along with contacting agencies or individuals depending on the answers necessary, such as the Truth and Reconciliation Commission for residential school searches.
+I look at various primary and secondary documents, including vital statistics, Hudson Bay Company records, Metis lists, Indian Affairs Treaty Annuity Pay-lists, Metis Scrip Records, Petitions, Govt.
+Correspondence, Enfranchisement, Treaty Discharges etc. along with contacting agencies or individuals depending on the answers necessary, such as the Truth and Reconciliation Commission for residential school searches, local archives and museums.
 I also add any social history documents/articles I find on the region researched.

-Reasons for research vary from wanting First Nation status, Metis Status, identifying the First Nation tribe/Band of the family line etc. or simply the fact that someone is curious of a particular surname in their line on whether it leads back to a treaty peoples or First Nation.
+Reasons for research vary from wanting First Nation STATUS, METIS CITIZENSHIP, identifying the First Nation tribe/Band of the family line etc. or simply the fact that someone is curious of a particular surname in their line on whether it leads back to a Treaty peoples or First Nation.

 I don't do just the genealogy, but go beyond to find articles etc. which provide history/culture of a person/family and provide it even in the first stage.
-It often provides supporting evidence.
+This provides supporting evidence.

 Thank you for contacting me.
 People hear of my work, through my book, through my website, through Library and Archives Canada or another organization or individual and I always like to know how you heard of my services.
-I’ve been doing this type of research for fifteen years now.
+I’ve been doing this type of research for over twenty years now.

-Thanks for your interest and the time frame would be at least four weeks and sometimes longer before completion of Stage One.
+Thanks for your interest and the time frame for each project really varies as each one is different.
+It sometimes depends on getting documentation back from the various repositories- generally I work on a project for two weeks, some cases four weeks and sometimes longer before completion of Stage One.
 I take interact e-transfer or a check by mail prior to beginning the project.
-Stage One is $250.

-Provide what you can for information and it is preferable that you are looking into one specific ancestral line, such as your maternal grandmother's mother's line.
-The further down the ancestral line for the concentration of research the better.
+Provide what you can for information and it is mandatory that you are looking into one specific ancestral line, such as your maternal grandmother's mother's line.
+And beginning with an ancestor born before 1921.* The further down the ancestral line for the concentration of research the better.
 If you have birth and death dates, and locations of those for individuals, please provide those.
 And I ask that you provide your reason for research.